 How do I score the MHSAS?

-Research evidence from two studies (i.e., Study 1 and Study 2 of Hammer, Parent, & Spiker, 2018) suggests that the MHSAS is unidimensional.
+Research evidence (Hammer, Parent, & Spiker, 2018; Hammer et al., 2024) suggests that the MHSAS is unidimensional.
 Therefore, only a single MHSAS total score using the nine items should be calculated and interpreted.
 You can download SPSS Syntax to Score the MHSAS to make cleaning and scoring easier, or download sample Mplus Syntax to Model a Latent MHSAS Factor (see below for links).
+You can download a copy of the instrument (see links below), which has further scoring instructions.

 How do I interpret the MHSAS score?